 As technology advances, there is constant pressure to release more functionality faster.
-Through APIs (Application Programming Interfaces), cloud software providers are able to leverage each other’s functionality in real-time.
+Through APIs (Application Programming Interfaces), cloud software providers can leverage each other’s functionality in real-time.
 (If you are new to APIs, here’s a good introduction.)

-To get some context for the widespread use of APIs today, consider the following…
+For context on the widespread use of APIs today, consider the following…

-Netflix is able to stream to over 200 different device types thanks to its API.
+Netflix can stream to over 200 different device types thanks to its API.

 60% of eBay’s listings are done through their API.